Paulina004/CodePath-Cybersecurity-Work/README.md

 Describe any challenges encountered while doing the work.
 - One large challenge I had was trying to set up WordPress.
   - I had difficulty actually getting the WordPress website up and running on a browser on both my local host machine and my Kali Linux VM.
+  - This problem (along with the setup in general) took me a grand total of about 6-7 hours.
-In order to fix this issue, I had to fix the IP address in the config file within the WPDistillery folder I created in my $HOME directory on my local host machine.
+      - In order to fix this issue, I had to fix the IP address in the config file within the WPDistillery folder I created in my $HOME directory on my local host machine.
 I changed the IP address everywhere else but not in the config file, so changing it in the config file solved the problem for me.